Join a research study

 Many researchers at the Beckman Institute study how humans interact with the world.
 Volunteers are crucial for their research.
 You can get involved in a variety of ways.

-As a bonus, you might have the chance to visit our spaces, get to know our researchers and their work, or be compensated for your time.
+As a bonus, you may have the chance to visit our spaces, get to know our researchers or be compensated for your time.

 A researcher talks to a subject on a treadmill